 \subsection{Numbers and open sets}

-It is not correct to say that the two states physically differ little from each other \cite{ludwig3} (or, \eg, the one approaches the other), because in the natural language, the phrase ``differ little'' implies the handling of observable entities, and the word ``little'' requires the reified $\bbR$"=numbers.
+It is not correct to say that the two states physically differ little from each other \cite{ludwig3} (or, \eg, the one approaches the other), because in the natural language, the phrase `differ little' implies the handling of observable entities, and the word `little' means the `reified $\bbR$"=numbers'.
 However the states are in no way producible and comparable physically \cite{fuchs}.
-This is a task of quantum (meta)""mathematics, and it consists in transporting the natural"=language notions of the `smallness, approximation, smoothness, \etc' from the empirical language to the arisen $\bbH^{\sss\langle\rangle}$"=abstracta.
-This is implemented by topology \cite[Introduction]{burbaki}: neighborhoods, closed/"!open sets, limit/"!boundary points, \etc.
+This is a task of quantum (meta)""mathematics, and it consists in transporting the natural"=language notions of the `smallness, approximation, smoothness', \etc\ from empirical language to the arisen $\bbH^{\sss\langle\rangle}$"=abstracta.
+It is common knowledge that this is implemented by topology \cite[Introduction]{burbaki}: neighborhoods, closed/open sets, limit/boundary points, \etc.

-The ideology of non"=axiomaticity does not allow one to employ the familiar methods of turning the \lvs\ into a topological space by metric or by an isomorphism between $\bbH$ and $\bbC^N$ with the automatical importing the natural (product) topology $\bbC^N$ onto~$\bbH$.
+The ideology of non"=axiomaticity does not allow us to employ the familiar methods of turning the \lvs\ into a topological space by metric or by an isomorphism between $\bbH$ and $\bbC^N$ with an automatical importing the natural (product) topology $\bbC^N$ onto~$\bbH$.
 All this are the mathematical rather than empirical ways to topologize the~$\bbH$.
 For the same reason we are not concerned with topological equivalence of norms on \lvs, including their compatibility with scalar product.
 The necessity of the very concept of a norm for quantum states---in effect, the question of a length in sect.~\ref{dln}---is the subject matter of the present section.

-Topology is needed not only for introducing the continuity or continuing maps of vectors $\ketPsi$ into something, but also is a necessity for the internal needs of the $\bbH$"=space itself: continuity of algebraic operations $\{\+,\bo\cdot\}$ and the making sense to infinite sums of abstractions \eqref{=} when $\dim\bbH=\infty$.
+Topology is needed not only for introducing the continuity or continuing maps of vectors $\ketPsi$ into something, but also is a necessity for the internal needs of the $\bbH$"=space itself: continuity of algebraic operations $\{\+,\bcdot\}$ and the making sense to infinite sums of abstractions \eqref{=} when $\dim\bbH=\infty$.
 The latter point has been commented in \cite[sect.~6b]{br2}---the topology must be determined by function \eqref{a2}.
 By virtue of its uniqueness, it is `topologically' necessary for $\dim\bbH<\infty$ too.